hegroiva/PublisherJoin/README.md

       - if the field contained multiple publishers, the first one (un-bracketed and un-parenthesized) is used
     + modified_publisher
       - the value, into which the original value was changed

+##How did it go
+Combining the publishers went surprizingly well.
+Deciding the string edit distance method (Jaro-Winkler) was quite tedious, especially choosing the threshold values for it.
+That process wasn't automated at all.
+Cleaning the data was also troublesome, and the data probably could be scrutinized even more carefully.
+Wrong combinations seem to be really scarce.
+Some of the probable combinations didn't happen, because the years were too far apart from each other.
+This isn't seen in the .csv files, since I left the years out from them.
+On the whole, I'm quite content with the results.
+The process could be (and will be) used to handle data from other language with attaching new language-specific (or data-specific) .csv-files and minor code changes.